hydra/freewpc/machine/corvette/corvette.md

 [adjustments]
 #TODO allow and enable the ball saver when it doesn't save balls during multi-ball on a machine with no autofire
+#FIXME this doesn't want to default to NO!
 Ball Saver: yes_no, NO

 Enable ZR1_Engine: yes_no, YES